apache/apisix/docs/en/latest/plugins/authz-casdoor.md

 ## How To Enable

-You can enable the plugin on any route by giving out all four attributes mentioned above.
+You can enable the plugin on any route by giving out all attributes mentioned above.

 ### Example